The Structure of the Oscillon: The Dynamics of Attractive Self-Interaction: Introduction

 We summarize our study of oscillon lifetimes in periodic potentials with parity in the form of \emph{longevity landscapes}, such as the one depicted in figure \ref{fig:landscape1}.
 There, we scan the coefficients ${\mathcal V}_n$ of the axion potential $V(\phi)$ defined as

 Here, the field $\phi$ is the axion field, $m$ its mass, and $f$ its decay constant.
 The particular slice through the space of coefficients in figure \ref{fig:landscape1} is defined by the choice to treat ${\mathcal V}_1$ and ${\mathcal V}_2$ as free parameters, while fixing ${\mathcal V}_3 = -1$, and forcing ${\mathcal V}_4$ to satisfy the mass constraint, with all other ${\mathcal V}_n$ set to zero.
+Our numerical techniques based on the PQB formalism have allowed us to perform this parameter sweep in 96 CPU-hours, parallelized down to a few hours of wall-clock time.
 We see that the landscape is broken down into ``islands of longevity,'' where neighboring potentials sustain oscillons that are similarly long-lived.
 While most of this space supports oscillons in the range $10^2 - 10^4$ oscillations, these few tunable parameters in the potential are enough to allow for oscillons that may live up to $10^{14}$ cycles.